phpingme/courses/php7-intro/index.md

 ---
 ```

 ## Generator Delegation

-Another quiet handy feature in terms of making Generator more handy is it's delegation.
+Another quiet handy feature in terms of making Generator more useful is it's delegation.
 In other words along with returning an expression, you can also return another Generator by referencing with ```yield from``` expression to it.

 ```php
 <?php